FortuneFrog3/Chase-Dittbenner/README.md

-If you need to update push to the main then run npm run deploy in the terminal
+If you need to update push to the main then run "npm run deploy"